yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 | Splash | vv7snvc5 | You can get test ads which are from YUMI,Baidu,GDTMob,AdMob,BytedanceAds by using this test ID |

 [Frequently asked questions](https://github.com/yumimobi/Developer-doc/blob/master/FAQ_latest_en.md) in the integration.

+## 6 YumiMediationSDK Q&A
+If you meet any issue when integrating, click to see [YumiMediationSDK Q&A](https://github.com/yumimobi/Developer-doc/blob/master/FAQ_latest_en.md).